Why does my child need a car seat?

 Motor vehicle accidents are the No. 1 killer of children in the United States.
-You can reduce the risk by 70 percent simply by properly installing a child’s safety seat and using it every time your child rides in a car.
+You can reduce the risk by 70 percent simply by properly installing a child’s safety seat (car seat) and using it every time your child rides in a car.
 Today, car seat use is mandatory in every state, including that first ride home from the hospital.

 What type of car seat does my child need?